HYDROGEN SULFIDE / ROTTEN EGG SMELL

 Hydrogen sulfide and sulfate-reducing bacteria are two forms of sulfur most commonly found in drinking water supplies.
 Both forms are nuisances that usually do not pose a health risk at the concentrations found in domestic wells, but can cause major aesthetic problems in your Newbury home if present.

 Hydrogen sulfide gas, which causes a rotten egg smell in water, occurs naturally in certain ground waters containing decaying organic matter, such as marshes, swamps, wetlands and river beds.
 It may be found in either deep or shallow wells.
-Hydrogen sulfide is often present in wells drilled in shale or sandstone, or near coal or peat deposits or oil fields.
-Hydrogen sulfide gives water a “rotten egg” smell and taste, and can cause nausea.
-It is corrosive to metals such as iron, steel, copper and brass.
-It can tarnish silverware and discolor copper and brass utensils.
+It is often present in wells drilled in shale or sandstone, or near coal or peat deposits or oil fields and gives water a “rotten egg” smell and taste, sometimes causing nausea.
+It is corrosive to metals such as iron, steel, copper and brass and can tarnish silverware and discolor copper and brass utensils.
 It can also cause yellow or black stains on kitchen and bathroom fixtures.

 Coffee, tea and other beverages made with water containing hydrogen sulfide may be discolored and the appearance and taste of cooked foods can also be affected.
 High concentrations of dissolved hydrogen sulfide also can foul the resin bed of an ion exchange water softener.